SB-3735

 Statutory Text

-(A) In furtherance of the K through 12 school purposes of the site, service, application, or model if the recipient of the covered information disclosed under this clause (A) does not further disclose the information, unless done to allow or improve operability and functionality of the operator's site, service, or application.
+(4) Except as otherwise provided in Section 20 of this Act, disclose covered information, unless the disclosure is made for the following purposes: (A) In furtherance of the K through 12 school purposes of the site, service, application, or model if the recipient of the covered information disclosed under this clause (A) does not further disclose the information, unless done to allow or improve operability and functionality of the operator's site, service, or application.
 Improving operability does not include disclosing covered information to any third party to train artificial intelligence that is not for K through 12 school purposes.